hydrogen-css/hydrogen/info/roadmap.md

 - ditches the compile script
 - reworks media query configs so that they can be null or full queries, rather than values
 - removes the fixed 90% width on containers (this was to add padding on mobile, you can just do this yourself now)
-- whitespace keys are now multipliers instead of tshirts
+- whitespace keys are now multipliers instead of tshirts - this also has been expanded so any multiplier works, there's no limit on the number
 - side values have been simplified to just all, t-b, r-l, top, right, bottom, left, and they only apply to borders now
 - reset no longer assumes you want margins on headings/paragraphs
 - font size can now be configured to change at any breakpoint you want